 Political and market change

-February 20, 2013 The views expressed are as of the date given, may change as market or other conditions change and may differ from views expressed by other Ameriprise Financial associates or affiliates.
+The views expressed here reflect the views of Invesco as of January 29, 2014.
+These views may change as market or other conditions change.
 Actual investments or investment decisions made by Ameriprise Financial and its affiliates, whether for its own account or on behalf of clients, will not necessarily reflect the views expressed.
 This information is not intended to provide investment advice and does not account for individual investor circumstances.
-Investment decisions should always be made based on an investor's specific financial needs, objectives, goals, time horizon, and risk tolerance.

 Brokerage, investment and financial advisory services are made available through Ameriprise Financial Services, Inc. Member FINRA and SIPC.